Nettleden with Potten End Parish Council Burial Ground is located at the junction of Hempstead Lane and Pouchen End Lane.

 - Permission will also be granted to those persons who have at any time resided within the Parish for a period of one year or more.

-- Permission will also be granted to those persons reasonably determined by the Council to have a significant connection with the Parish.
+- Permission will also be granted to those persons or close members of their families reasonably determined by the Council to have a significant connection with the Parish.

 The burial ground is subject to formal rules and regulations.